rodoherty1/bootstrap-my-6502-dev-env/README.md

 * Atom editor with 6502 language support
 * Sample 6502 tutorials
 * Google Chrome
+* Vim + minor customisations

+You may optionally launch the `zsh` ansible playbook (details below) to install:
 * Zsh, OhMyZsh and a couple of plugins
-* Vim + minor customisations

 ## What Ubuntu distributions does this work with?
 I have successfully tested it with the 20.04 editions of Ubuntu Mate, Pop!OS and Kubuntu.